Negotiation Skills: Dealing with Difficult Tactics

 To circumvent this trap, there are other ways to use power at the table.
 Begin by asking reality-testing questions and allowing the other side to understand the drawbacks of not reaching a deal.
 Frame these consequences as warnings, not threats.
 A warning can be respectful and objective, while a threat will appear subjective and confrontational.
 It can also be powerful to demonstrate your BATNA (Best Alternative to a Negotiated Agreement) and willingness to walk away.
 Continuing to negotiate with a party when you have demonstrated that you aren’t required to is especially impactful.

-These steps are all tools that can be used to neutralize difficult negotiation tactics, without castigating the other parties as mean, stupid or crazy.
-While difficult tactics are part of some negotiations, being prepared to identify and defuse these actions will enable you and your negotiation counterpart to work together to find win-win solutions.
+These steps are all tools that can be used to neutralize difficult negotiation tactics, without castigating the other party as unreasonable.
+While difficult tactics are part of some negotiations, identifying and defusing these actions will enable you and your negotiation counterpart to work together to find win-win solutions.

 To learn more about dealing with difficult tactics in your negotiations, contact Chuck Doran, Executive Director, at 617-895-4026 or cdoran@mwi.org.
 You can also visit mwi.org/negotiation for more information about how MWI’s negotiation workshops can help improve your negotiation skills.